contradb/contra/terraform/README.md

 - AWS account
 - some budget - these servers aren't free
 - a bash-like shell such as is easily found on Linux or Mac to execute some commands
+- optional: control of a free domain name, like `contradb.com`.

 ## Keypair